Boxsubmus/Zen/README.md

 Correctness, in the context of Zen, means 'making it right is **mandatory**'.

-Behaviors included but not limited to which are considered "incorrect":
+Behaviors included but not limited to which is considered "incorrect":

 * Leaks of memory or other resources
 * Deadlocks